ethikz/guidelines/js-coding-guidelines.md

-The following document outlines a reasonable style guide for JS development in all BB&T codebases.
+The following document outlines a reasonable style guide for JS development in all codebases.
 These guidelines strongly encourage the use of existing, common, sensible patterns.

 This is a living document and new ideas are always welcome.
 Please contribute.

-The BB&T JS Coding Guidelines are divides classes in to several categories:
+The JS Coding Guidelines are divides classes in to several categories:

 - [Whitespace](#whitespace)